ec-europa/joinup-dev/resources/docker/README.md

 To run the containers by reading all overrides, use the following command: `docker-composer -f docker-compose.yml -f docker-compose.local.yml up`.
 Please, note, that the last file in the command has bigger priority.
 More than one overrides can be provided.

+## Rebuild from existing databases
+By default, the phing target `download-databases` sends the downloaded databases to the `tmp` folder of the project root.
+The virtuoso dumps are stored in the sub directory `dump-virtuoso` and the mysql dump is located in the `tmp` folder itself.
+In the project root, there is also the docker-compose.prod_db.yml which contains overrides for restoring the databases according to the image requirements.
+What it does, is that it maps the dump.sql (the mysql dump) within the startup directory of the mysql image, and the virtuoso dumps within the startup directory of the virtuoso image.

+To start the machines with the databases restored, run the following command:
+`docker-compose -f docker-compose.yml -f docker-compose.prod_db.yml up`
+and the images will be started.

+After the images have been built and the databases have been restored, run the following command to execute the updates
+`docker-compose exec --user www-data web ./vendor/bin/phing execute-updates`.

+Finally, in order to run a full re-index of the site, run the command
+`docker-compose exec --user www-data web ./vendor/bin/phing reindex-apache-solr`.

+**IMPORTANT**: All images start normally and the web server is available almost immediately.
+However, mysql container will not start until the backup is restored so for the first few minutes, depending on the size of the database dump, the web server will receive connection denials.
+Please, wait until the mysql import is finishes before accessing the site.

 ## Handling permissions
 The web container is having the apache service configured to run as user www-data and group www-data.
 By default, both